Bergen

 Use this planner to decide whether to approach from Ålesund, Hellesylt, Åndalsnes/Trollstigen, or Stryn/Loen, then verify ferry, scenic road, cruise, and overnight timing.

-These scenarios are the decision rules behind the form.
-They show when a route is naturally strong and when it needs a buffer or reroute.
+These scenarios show when a route is naturally strong and when it needs a buffer, overnight, or simpler fallback.

 Strong Sognefjord fit when train, Flåm Railway, Nærøyfjord cruise, shuttle bus, and onward connections all line up.

-Use Aurlandsfjellet only when road status supports it.
-Otherwise build the plan around Lærdal Tunnel, Stegastein, and confirmed road alerts.
+Aurlandsfjellet belongs in the plan only when road status supports it.
+Otherwise build around Lærdal Tunnel, Stegastein, and confirmed road alerts.

-Failure mode: A mountain-road route should not be the trip spine when road status is uncertain or bad weather is forecast.
+If this breaks: A mountain-road route should not anchor the day when road status is uncertain or bad weather is forecast.

 Strong Geirangerfjord fit when sailing times, return timing, and vehicle/passenger capacity are confirmed.